apache/submarine/docs/submarine-server/README.md

 ## Prepare environment
 - Java 1.8.x or higher.
-- A k8s cluster
+- A K8s cluster
-- The Docker image encapsulated with your DL code
+- The Docker image encapsulated with your deep learning application code

 Note that We provide a learning and production environment tutorial.
 For more deployment info see [Deploy Submarine Server on Kubernetes](./setup-kubernetes.md).